kasbench/globeco-trade-service/documentation/execution-plan.md

 59. We will be deploying this service to Kubernetes.
 Please implement liveness, readiness, and startup health checks.
 Please update the README.md file and openapi.yaml spec with the health check APIs.
 Please be sure the URLs in the spec match the URLs in the API.
 Please add an entry with this prompt and your actions to the end of the cursor-log.md file following the instructions in the file.
 60. Please create all the files necessary to deploy to this application as a service to Kubernetes.
 Please include the liveness, readiness, and startup probes you just created.
 The deployment should start with one instance of the service and should scale up to a maximum of 100 instances.
 It should have up 100 millicores and 200 MiB of memory.
 The liveness probe should have a timeout (`timeoutSeconds`) of 240 seconds.
 The name of the service is `globeco-trade-service` in the `globeco` namespace.
 You do not need to create the namespace.
 Please add an entry with this prompt and your actions to the end of the cursor-log.md file following the instructions in the file.
 61. Please expose the OpenAPI schema as an endpoint using Springdoc OpenAPI.
 Please add an entry with this prompt and your actions to the end of the cursor-log.md file following the instructions in the file.

+IMPORTANT: SKIPPED 28 - 31.
+GO BACK TO ExecutionServiceImplTest and re-enable.